hnrijs/hnrijs-dwm-arch/README.md

 ## Installation

-To install this i3wm setup automatically, clone the repository, make the installer executable, run it, and then reboot your system.
+To install this dwm setup automatically, clone the repository, make the installer executable, run it, and then reboot your system.

 ```bash
 # 1. Clone the repository and enter the directory